 Young children are unable to comprehend the dangers of wandering into another person’s yard or property.
 This means that homeowners and landowners owe an additional duty of care to avoid leaving out objects or conditions that would fall under ordinary negligence.
 This law still pertains to children trespassers as they are unable to protect themselves against danger or risk involved in going near an object or condition.
 This is because they are immature and lack proper judgment.

-The attractive nuisance doctrine applies in circumstances where it is anticipated for children to be at.
-This includes residential neighborhoods, school zones, public places such as parks, and airports.
-Safety precautions, such as adding a fence around a pool, is expected of homeowners.
-Any safety materials added, though, should not place a heavy or unbearable burden on the homeowner or landowners nor should it restrict their usage of their land or property.
+The attractive nuisance doctrine applies in circumstances where there are likely to be children.
+This includes residential neighborhoods, school zones, public places such as parks, and the airport.
+Safety precautions, such as adding a fence around a pool, are expected of homeowners and commercial property owners.
+Any safety materials added, though, should not place a heavy or unbearable burden on the property owner, nor should it restrict their usage of their property.

 - The doctrine would impose an unbearable burden on the homeowner or landowner.